dnsimple/dnsimple-support/content/articles/okta-identity-provider.md

 ## Unlinking an Okta organization from a DNSimple account

 1. Go to the <label>Account</label> page, and click the <label>Single Sign-On</label> tab.
-1. Click <label>Revoke</label> next to the SSO Workspace you want to remove.
+1. Click <label>Revoke</label> next to the SSO workspace you want to remove.

 ## Unlinking a DNSimple user from an Okta identity